Moddable-OpenSource/moddable/documentation/devices/esp32.md

 8. Newly-set environment variables will not take effect in existing Command Prompt instances, so be sure to open a new Command Prompt instance after applying these changes.

-9. The ESP-IDF tools provide an "ESP-IDF Command Prompt" that automatically sets important environment variables and paths.
+9. The ESP-IDF Windows Installer provides an "ESP-IDF Command Prompt" that automatically sets important environment variables and paths.
 We recommend building ESP32 projects with the "ESP-IDF Command Prompt."
 In each new command prompt instance you will need to run the Visual Studio x86 initialization batch file manually.
 Adjust the path as necessary for your system.

 	```text
 	"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars32.bat"